 Because of strict U.S. government regulations related to this island country, many people do not know that mission trips are allowed to take place in Cuba.
 However, for several years, Experience Mission has partnered with local faith leaders to bring mission teams in order to strengthen and encourage growing churches.
 These trips offer a variety of experiences to immerse in local cultures while providing much-needed support for active, life-giving ministries.

-Trips in Cape Town and Pretoria offer unique glimpses into diverse lifestyles in South Africa.
+EM mission trips in Pretoria offer unique glimpses into diverse lifestyles in South Africa.
 These may not be your typical Africa Mission Trips.
 You will do more than offer short-term solutions.
 You will join local organizations and EM’s Africa partners in providing the necessary energy to keep working toward a brighter future.
 While serving, you’ll have opportunities to learn about South African culture and history while hearing first-hand about dreams for the future.

 In September of 2019, the Bahamas experienced the most catastrophic storm on record for the small cluster of islands.
 Many lives were lost, homes and churches destroyed, and families left asking, “What now?”
 Yet the Bahamian people are resilient and continue to rebuild despite continuing difficulties — including most relief trips being canceled in 2020 due to Coronavirus restrictions.
 Will you say yes to encouraging families facing a long road to recovery?

-In 2017, Hurricane Maria made worldwide headlines as it ripped through Puerto Rico’s communities.
-While many families have been able to recover, no one who experienced the storm will ever be the same.
-For those who were struggling financially before the storm, the journey has been more difficult.
+5 years after a devastating hurricane that rocked this island territory, Puerto Rico was struck by another massive hurricane in September 2022.
+While many families had been able to recover from the first hurricane in 2017, no one who experienced that storm will ever be the same.
+For those who were struggling financially before, the journey has been even more difficult.
 Many were not eligible for FEMA aid and have been left with little available to them to rebuild.
-Alongside local partners, EM teams have the chance to rebuild a community — one house at a time.
+Alongside local partners, EM teams have the chance to rebuild a community and encourage people who have experienced much.

-Join us in the Appalachian hills of Pike County, Kentucky for a unique ministry experience.
-You’ll work alongside a church seeking to utilize its resources to serve their neighbors in critical ways.
-From home repairs to nursing home visits and meal ministries, your team will bring a renewed energy to programs that improve the lives of locals year-round.
+Join us in the Appalachian hills of rural Kentucky for a unique ministry experience.
+You’ll work alongside church communities seeking to utilize its resources to serve their neighbors in critical ways.
+From home repairs to nursing home visits and meal ministries, your team will bring renewed energy to programs that improve the lives of locals year-round.

 Whether you serve in New Mexico or Arizona, you’ll experience what life on “The Rez” looks like first hand.
 From making Navajo tacos to evening chats with local leaders, you’ll immerse in a unique way of life unlike anything else.
 While these experiences are sure to change your heart and deepen your faith, you’ll also have a chance to serve alongside the church through a daily Kids Club while rolling up your sleeves for some serious home repair projects!
 Trips to the reservation offer an incredible cross-cultural experience that doesn’t require a passport.

 No matter where you feel called to serve next year, we hope you’ll do so with a humble heart and a hope to be challenged and changed alongside a local community.
-Interested in learning more about group mission trips 2021?
+Interested in learning more about EM's short-term mission opportunities?
 Fill out an interest form to get started!

 You must have a group size of at least 6 members to join this trip.
 Please view the Small Team trips or call our Servicing Department for more options at 888-475-6414.